Header image courtesy of @leemaishun (Instagram)

 Positive vibes seems to something sorely lacking these days, and Vibes the place is out to remedy this by infusing their tea and coffee with high vibrational energy using singing bowls before serving up.
 Singing bowl sound therapy is a wellness trend that has gained traction, and if it works when listened to, who’s to say it won’t also work when consumed?
 Caffeine jolt and good vibes?
 Sure, whyever not?

-This welcoming shop is Hong Kong’s first zero-waste bulk food store, brought to us by the same mind behind Thorn & Burrow.
+This welcoming shop is Hong Kong’s first zero-waste bulk food store, brought to us by the same mind behind Thorn and Burrow.
 Apart from organic foodstuffs, they also sell a range of kitchenware, body care, and alternative food packaging.
-Don’t forget to bring your own containers and bags to shop, though if you’ve forgotten, they do also have a small supply of empty jars and bottles that you can use and bring back.
+Remember to bring your own containers and bags to shop, though if you’ve forgotten, they do also have a small supply of empty jars and bottles that you can use and bring back.
+Looking to replenish your bathroom supplies?
+Check out Live Zero Bulk Beauty across the street.

 Tucked away further up towards Mid-Levels, Books & Co. is an ace combo of café and bookstore.
 Deploying a warm and vintage tone in its décor, this is the ideal ambience to indulge in a good book while sipping a cup of coffee or tea.
 If you get a bit peckish during your reading sessions, they also offer light refreshments like cakes.